 It is expected that claims relating to RPL will be resolved between the student and the school.

 Where the principal grants RPL, the supporting documentation must be retained by the school.

-Where RPL is given for the whole of a Preliminary course, the Records, Credentialling and Reporting Branch of the Board must be notified by the principal.
+Where RPL is given for the whole of a Preliminary course, the Records, Credentialling and Reporting Branch of NESA must be notified by the principal.